alsnkline/MWPhotoBrowser/README.markdown

-# with AKVoteCaptionView - a custom caption view containing a single button
+# with AKVoteCaptionView - a single button custom caption view

 AKVoteCaptionView implements a custom caption view on top of MWPhotoBrowser.
 The custom view contains a single button that reports the URL of the currently showing photo to its delegate.
 If the currently showing photo doesn't have a URL it reports 'nil'.